14. Appendix 4

 If the full amount is not paid an arrangement can be made to pay the debt by instalments.
 If the debt is not settled or an instalment is missed a final reminder will be sent.

-If the debt remains unpaid or is not reducing a final reminder is sent warning of further action.
-Accompanying this letter are details of housing benefit surgeries, CAB contact details and a debt advice leaflet giving contact details of a number of debt advice agencies that give free and independent advice.
+Final Reminders – if the debt remains unpaid or is not reducing a final reminder is sent warning of further action.
+Accompanying this letter are details of housing benefit surgeries, Citizens Advice contact details and a debt advice leaflet giving contact details of a number of debt advice agencies that give free and independent advice.

-At the hearing the Council will seek possession of the property, but this will normally be suspended or adjourned on terms depending on the size of the debt and the history of payment.
+County Court Hearing – at the hearing the Council will seek possession of the property, but this will normally be suspended or adjourned on terms depending on the size of the debt and the history of payment.
 The terms granted will be a reasonable amount in addition to the rent as it falls due.
-The Council will also be entitled to an order for costs, currently £169.50 and these costs will be awarded on the same terms as the repayment of rent arrears.
+The Council will also be entitled to an order for costs, currently £394.50 and these costs will be awarded on the same terms as the repayment of rent arrears.

 If the rent arrears are paid in full or at a low level the matter in Court can be adjourned generally or to the next available date or the proceedings withdrawn, but an order for costs will still be sought.